TaraTritt/dapp-starter/README.md

 ```

 6. Deploy the contract to the Rinkeby Network
    * Make sure to save the address where contract the contract is deployed.
-This should be logged to the console as "Contract deployed to <Contract Address>'.
+This should be logged to the console as "Contract deployed to <Contract Address>`.
 You can save it to the ADDRESS file under the root directory
    * You can view your deployed contract using [Rinkeby - Etherscan for Rinkeby](https://rinkeby.etherscan.io/).
 Just paste your contract's address into the search.
 There should be one transaction present for the contract creation
    * If you want to deploy more than one contract, just modify deploy.js again following the instructions in the previous step and rerun the command below